Shopify/tophat/CONTRIBUTING.md

 To create a release build of Tophat, use the following steps:

-1. Go to the `ios-deploy` project in Xcode and set the `Skip Install` build setting to `Yes` for the `ios-deploy` target.
-Do not commit this change.
 1. Create an archive using Product → Archive.
 1. Select the archive that was created, click Distribute App, then Copy App.